ngripon/vip-ivp/doc/dev/README.md

 The `TemporalVar` class is the type of every variable composing the system.

-TemporalVar is a recursive class that contains a function $f(t,y)$ OR a collection of itself (dict or ndarray).

 TemporalVar implements all Python arithmetic magic methods.
 Therefore, algebra behaves as expected.

+#### Handling collections

+TemporalVar is a recursive class that contains a function $f(t,y)$ OR a collection of itself (dict or ndarray).

+This structure offers the best of the both world for the user : it acts exactly as a collection of `TemporalVar` (useful for linear algebra with ndarrays) and allow to call specific methods on the whole collection (for example the `values` property method that get the collection of results).

 ### LoopNode